 Meg is the Network Coordinator for the Maine Network of Children’s Advocacy Centers.
 Her work is focused on providing support to Maine’s existing and emerging CACs and multidisciplinary teams.
 The Network also creates a monthly Resource Round-up, maintains the CAC website and updates the online CAC toolkit.
 Meg’s goal is to create programs across the state so that all children have access to high quality intervention services provided at CACs.
 Meg lives in Whitefield, Maine and when she’s not working she enjoys spending time outside with her family, running, creating delicious food and reading.
 Meg may be reached here.

 As the Financial Coordinator, Lisa creates and maintains the financial records and accounting systems at MECASA, as well as maintaining and managing the grant and contract reporting processes.
 She also provides technical assistance to the member centers for accounting, budgeting, and fiscal management.
 Lisa lives in Farmingdale, Maine with her family.
 Lisa may be reached here.

-Rachel is MECASA’s Prevention Coordinator.
+Katie is MECASA’s Prevention Coordinator.
 Her work is focused on providing technical assistance and support to prevention educators at all of Maine’s sexual assault support centers.
-This includes supporting the development and implementation of prevention programing and evaluation across the state, facilitating bi-annual affinity meetings, managing the MECASA Prevention Education Toolkit – MECASA’s online resource for preventionists – and creating round ups of relevant tools and trainings.
-She looks forward to answering any questions around primary prevention, program evaluation, and prevention data.
-Rachel lives in Belfast with her wife and their many furry friends.
-Rachel may be reached here.
+This includes supporting the development and implementation of prevention programming and evaluation across the state, facilitating bi-annual prevention affinity meetings, managing the MECASA Prevention Education Toolkit—MECASA’s online resource for preventionists—and creating round ups of relevant tools and trainings.
+In her spare time, Katie enjoys spending time with her dog, exploring the world, and spending time with friends and family.
+Katie may be reached here.